saulmm/Android-L-Preview-Concepts/README.md

 ### UI

-This app is focused to use the new Material Design released at the Google I/0 14, to use the `Material` theme on your app, you only have to set the parent of your app style to `@android:style/Theme.Material` or `@android:style/Theme.Material.Light` and `@android:style/Theme.Material.DarkActionBar`.
+This app is aimed to use the new Material Design released at the Google I/0 14, to use the `Material` theme on your app, you only have to set the parent of your app style to `@android:style/Theme.Material` or `@android:style/Theme.Material.Light` and `@android:style/Theme.Material.DarkActionBar`.

 #### Customize the Color Palette of your app

-In the `theme.xml` the `MainActivity` them looks like:
+In the `theme.xml` of the `MainActivity`:

 ```xml
     <!-- App colors -->